min2ha/ukwa-site/content/collection/2448/index.en.md

   "title": "Scottish Parliamentary Election - 2007",
   "startDateText": "01-05-2005",
   "highlights": [],
   "description": "This collection of websites focuses on the 2007 Scottish Parliament election which was held on Thursday 3 May 2007 to elect members to the Scottish Parliament.
-The collection contains the websites of candidates campaign sites and party sites. \r\n", "id": 2448,
+The collection contains the websites of candidates campaign sites and party sites. \n", "id": 2448,
   "field_publish": true,
   "targetIds": [